rcodin/polymage/sandbox/apps/python/multigrid/README.md

 The various configurations as mentioned in the paper can be obtained by variying the following parameters in the Makefile.

- 1. Multigrid Cycle (V / W) : CYCLE='V'
+ 1. Multigrid Cycle (V / W): CYCLE='V'

- 2. Multigrid levels : L=3
+ 2. Multigrid levels: L=3

- 3. coarse-grid size along each dimension : SIZE=31
+ 3. Coarse-grid size along each dimension: SIZE=31

- 4. V / W Cycle iterations : NIT=10
+ 4. V / W Cycle iterations: NIT=10

- 5. pre-smoothing steps : NU1=10
+ 5. Pre-smoothing steps: NU1=10

- 6. post-smoothing steps : NU2=0
+ 6. Post-smoothing steps: NU2=0

- 7. coarse-smoothing steps : NUC=0
+ 7. Coarse-smoothing steps: NUC=0

+ 8. Number of runs (for timing purposes): RUNS=1 (default)

 **How to run**